 The Hewitt Associates study estimated that women’s retirements will average 22 years, compared to 19 years for men.
-Factoring in projected increases in healthcare costs, it concluded that women need to save 2% more than men annually over 30 years to maintain their standard of living when they retire.
+Factoring in projected increases in healthcare costs, it concluded that, along with an emergency fund in one of the best savings accounts, women need to save 2% more than men annually over 30 years to maintain their standard of living when they retire.
 If a woman earning $57,000 contributes 4% to her company retirement plan annually over 30 years instead of 2% (that’s $95 more a month), the study estimates that she’ll have an extra $81,000 at her retirement date.

 Get the Money Dominating Toolkit

 - 6 Tools to Get Your Money Back on Track